 However, the biggest drawback is that you can lose them.
 And if the external hard drive is not encrypted, you may lose sensitive information and confidential data.
-Data breach is a huge concern, and this can be avoided if you encrypt the hard drive.
+Data breach is a huge concern, and this can be avoided if you encrypt the USB drive, or the hard drive.
 Once you do that, it becomes challenging for the hackers to get access to the data inside the external hard drive.

 We have prepared this guide to take you through the steps that need to be followed.
 Keep reading to find out the details for how to protect an external hard drive with a password.

 Reasons Why You Should and Should Not Encrypt Hard Drives

 When we say encrypting an external hard drive, we will basically be adding a password on an external hard drive.
 One can do that by using software or through other methods.
 Once you encrypt the hard drive, you will create a protective layer on the sensitive data and files.
 Before getting into the ways to add a password to an external hard drive, let’s find out why you should and should not encrypt external hard drives.

 - You should encrypt your data if you are storing it on multiple devices.
 Individuals and companies alike try to find ways to protect their data.
 And since an external hard drive can always get stolen, or you may lose it, it makes sense to protect the data and information inside the hard drive by using software that will let you encrypt the data efficiently.
 Once you do that, it will lead to your peace of mind because you know no one will access the hard drive data without your permission.
 This means that no one can steal the data, make changes to it, and sell it on the black market.